rfg-modding/SyncFaction/README.md

 Implemented with support from **moneyl, Camo, Goober, natalie, ATMLVE** and others from FactionFiles community.
 You people are awesome, bringing life to my favourite game! <3

 ([join Discord!](https://discord.gg/factionfiles))

+0. pause XML merging features (that's the heart of modmanager)
+1. introduce VPP repacking support for mods/updates
+2. rewrite updater
+3. track new separate set of search strings from FF - for RSL2
+4. compare gog and steam distributions
+5. release unification patch based on observations and VPP differences
+6. all this stuff will require rebuilding current state of game files from ground up, but since i have cache and backups it won't be a problem for users
+7. people will need to get new SF version though i'd like to make things smooth and will need help testing...